Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Variational approach: nonconservative systems

 Our excess/housekeeping decomposition can be interpreted in terms of information-geometry, as shown in Figure~\ref{fig:pyth}.
-In the space of fluxes, we may write our decomposition as
+In the space of fluxes, we write our decomposition as

-This expression is an instance of the Pythagorean relation from information geometry~\citep{amari2016information}.
+This expression is an instance of the Pythagorean relation from information geometry~\citep{amari2016information,collins2002logistic}.
 It is analogous to the Pythagorean relation from Euclidean geometry, except that squared Euclidean distance is replaced by relative entropy.
-Eq.~\eqref{eq:pyth-1}, illustrated in Figure~\ref{fig:pyth}(a), shows that the excess/housekeeping terms provide an orthogonal decomposition of EPR.
-Orthogonality arises because excess EPR~\eqref{eq:exdef} is defined by the information-geometric projection of $\jjR$ onto the flat manifold of fluxes that generate the forward time evolution, $\BBdiv\jj^{\prime}=\dtp$.
+Excess and housekeeping provide an orthogonal decomposition of EPR, as illustrated in Figure~\ref{fig:pyth}(a).
+Orthogonality reflects the fact that the excess EPR~\eqref{eq:exdef} is defined by an (information-geometric) projection of $\jjR$ onto a linear subspace~\cite{collins2002logistic}: the subspace of fluxes that induce the same time evolution as the actual fluxes, $\BBdiv\jj^{\prime}=\newstuff{\BBdiv\jj}$.

-Alternatively, the same decomposition can be expressed in the dual space of forces, as shown in Figure~\ref{fig:pyth}(b).
-Using the notation~\eqref{eq:ddd3}, this gives
+The same decomposition can be expressed in the dual space of forces, see Figure~\ref{fig:pyth}(b).
+Using notation~\eqref{eq:ddd3}, we write

-Here, orthogonality arises because the housekeeping EPR~\eqref{eq:hkdef-1} is defined by the dual projection of the forces $\ff$ onto the flat manifold of conservative forces, which have the form $\ff^{\prime}=\negBBgrad\pot$.
-It is a central result of information geometry that these two projections meet at the same point~\citep{csiszarIdivergenceGeometryProbability1975}, corresponding to the generalized free energy $\potopt$.
+Here, orthogonality arises because the housekeeping EPR~\eqref{eq:hkdef-1} is defined by the dual projection of the forces $\ff$ onto the flat manifold~\cite{amari2016information}: the manifold of conservative forces, $\ff^{\prime}=\negBBgrad\pot$ for some $\pot$.
+These two projections recover the same point, corresponding to the generalized potential $\potopt$~\citep{csiszarIdivergenceGeometryProbability1975}.

-To our knowledge, there is little work on decompositions of entropy production using the information-geometric Pythagorean relation at the level of fluxes or trajectories.
+Surprisingly, there has been almost no work on decomposing entropy production using the information-geometric Pythagorean relation at the level of fluxes or trajectories.
 One exception is Ref.~\citep{ito2020unified}, where entropy production was decomposed into partial contributions from individual subsystems.
-More recently, Ref.~\cite{Kobayashi2022} explored information-geometric decompositions using a different divergence (not relative entropy).
+Also, Ref.~\cite{Kobayashi2022} explored information-geometric decompositions using a different divergence (not relative entropy).